 - Based on teacher recommendation, other opportunities are available to motivated students through the Raleigh Piano Teachers Association and the North Carolina Music Teachers Association.
 These may include:

-- RPTA Young Artists Auditions (recommended for most students)
+- RPTA Young Artist Auditions (recommended for most students)

-- NCMTA Performance Festival (intermediate and advanced students)
+- NCMTA Piano Performance Festival (intermediate and advanced students)

 - RPTA Student Musicales